Interacting spin-3/2 fermions in a Luttinger semimetal: Competing phases and their selection in the global phase diagram: Renormalization group analysis

 On the other hand, when condition (1) is not satisfied, only Feynman diagram (c) contributes [due to ${\rm \bf Tr}$ involved in (b)].
 The contribution from this diagram is \emph{positive} only when condition (2) is satisfied.
 By contrast, when $M_{\rm or} \neq M^{\rm Int}_{{\rm Nam},j}$ and $\left[ M_{\rm or}, M^{\rm Int}_{{\rm Nam},j} \right]=0$ the net contribution from (b) and (c) is \emph{negative}.
 Interaction coupling $\lambda$ then does not support such an ordered phase.
 All phase diagrams presented in this work support one of these two selection rules (discussed below).

 The above selection rule can be phrased in a slightly different fashion.
-Two ordered phases respectively breaking $O(M_1)$ and $O(M_2)$ symmetries,~\footnote{~ In this notation a $Z_2$ symmetry breaking order-parameter is denoted by an $O(1)$ vector.} can reside next to each other (when we tune the strength of a particular interaction channel) if they constitute an $O(M)$ symmetric \emph{composite} order parameter, where
+Two ordered phases respectively breaking $O(M_1)$ and $O(M_2)$ symmetries,~\footnote{~ In this notation a $Z_2$ symmetry breaking order-parameter is denoted by an $O(1)$ vector.} can reside next to each other (when we tune the interaction strength in a particular channel, or temperature or chemical potential) if they constitute an $O(M)$ symmetric \emph{composite} order parameter, where

 We invite the readers to verify the equivalence between Eqs.~(\ref{Eq:Selction_Rule}) and ~(\ref{Eq:Selction_Rule_2}).
+Note that at the transition between two competing phases the corresponding order-parameters do not need to be equal, as the emergent fermionic quasiparticle spectra inside the competing ordered phases, dictating the condensation energy gains inside the ordered phases, are typically distinct (see Sec.~\ref{SubSec:band-topology}).
+Furthermore, as the neighboring competing orders always mutually anticommute (at least partially), a coexistence between them with the two pure phases on either side of it is a very generic situation (see footnote~2), as in the coexistence regime two orders can then be rotated into each other.
+Such a coexistence between two competing phases can be demonstrated from standard mean-field or Ginzburg-Landau theory.
 Next, we discuss some prototypical examples to support our claims.

 \begin{enumerate}

 \item The $T_{2g}$ nematic order (an O(3) order-parameter) and $s$-wave pairing (an O(2) order-parameter) constitute an $O(5)$ vector [see Eq.~(\ref{Eq:masspiover2})], and these two ordered phases reside next to each other, see Figs.~\ref{Subfig:FiniteT_g1}, \ref{Fig:swave_IsotropicLSM} (left), \ref{Subfig:T2gswaveMU}, \ref{Subfig:T2gswave}, when we tune the strength of $g_{_1}$.